 Just like every other industry in the building industry, roofing materials have always been evolving to cater to the needs of homeowners.
-Flat roofing materials like TPO and EPDM have been gaining a lot of momentum in terms of sales and popularity since they have similar traits to PVC.
-Not only do these materials have the same installation process and characteristics, but it also offers a fair and competitive price.
+Flat roofing materials like TPO and EPDM roofing have been gaining a lot of momentum in terms of sales and popularity since they have similar traits to PVC roofs.
+Not only do these commercial roofing materials have the same installation process and characteristics, but it also offers a fair and competitive price.
 To begin with, you should compare TPO vs EPDM vs PVC and find out what works for you.

 While it’s a given fact that TPO and PVC can be installed over a single membrane for low-pitched and flat roofs and have seams that have been welded together, there are some distinguishable differences.
 These differences could be a deciding factor on whether you should purchase the material or not.

 First, let’s discuss what are some of the key similarities and then filter out the differences.
 Right after, we will then discuss what are some of the differences in pricing.